 - suggest improvements to the physical environment at college/work to make it easier for the person to lip-read or use hearing aids

-CSWs usually work with deaf students in colleges of further education, universities and training centres.
+Interpreters and Communication Support Workers usually work with deaf students in colleges of further education, universities and training centres.
 This includes students on work experience placements and in residential settings.
-A CSW can sometimes work with a deaf person in employment or outside of educational settings; for example, helping a deaf person fill in a form in English, or supporting someone in a one-to-one meeting with their manager.
+An LSP can sometimes work with a deaf person in employment or outside of educational settings; for example, helping a deaf person fill in a form in English, or supporting someone in a one-to-one meeting with their manager.

-If a deaf student needs other support at college, such as extra tutorials to discuss the English language content of their course, or to go over new ideas, then a Tutor of the Deaf (TOD) should do this work instead of, and in addition to, a CSW.
+If a deaf student needs other support at college, such as extra tutorials to discuss the English language content of their course, or to go over new ideas, then a Tutor of the Deaf (TOD) should do this work instead of, and in addition to, an LSP.

-If a deaf person just needs access to information and not extra support, then they should be provided with that.
-For example, it may be better to get a BSL/English interpreter or a lip-speaker.
+If a deaf person just needs access to information and not extra support, then they should be provided with support that matches their own need – be that an interpreter, a lip speaker or a note taker.

-How many CSWs/ Communicators/ Interpreters should I book?
+How many LSP’s (Interpreters/ CSW’s) should I book?

 The number of support staff required will depend on:

-- The time of day and availability of staff
+- The time of day and availability of LSP workers

-- The pace of the course/ session and how demanding it is- sometimes two CSWs/Interpreters will co-work if the booking is very demanding and for a long period of time
+- The pace of the course/ session and how demanding it is- sometimes two Interpreters / CSWs will co-work if the booking is very demanding and/or over a long period of time

 - Teaching/ delivery style

-- The type of support the student needs, because a CSW cannot sign and take notes at the same time
+- The type of support the student needs.
+For example a CSW cannot sign and take notes at the same time